Chorus/DynamicsDocs/docs/Scheduling/CareTeamAssignments.md

 The Related Encounters tab displays 2 sub grids, 1 for recurring enounters and 1 for single encounters.
 [Read more about Encounters](SingleEncounters).

-When a care team assignment is created, the practitioner is added to the ‘Care Team Participants’ sub-grid.
+When a care team assignment is created, a [care team participant](../Patients/CareTeamParticipants.md) is automatically created for the patient/practitioner pair.

 ## Edit Care Team Assignments